 SOLVYCHEGODSK.
 Famous Russian writer and philosoper Kozma Petrovich Prutkov (1803 – 1863) worked for the government of the Russian Empire his entire adult life, and in 1820 entered military service as a Hussar, only for the uniform.
 His birth town Solvychegodsk is a small and picturesque town in the southeastern part of Arkhangelsk county, well-known for its cathedrals and salt spa.
 The cathedrals at the Vychegda River were financed by the rich Stroganov family, trading with salt and fur.

-Next weekend, 20 – 21/7, the 15th annual literature festival will be held in Solvychegodsk to honour the memory of the great man.
+A festival is held annually in Solvychegodsk to honour the memory of the great man.
 The rich program consists of music, traditional fair, handicraft, joke songs, speeches, photo contest etc.

 Prutkov’s wise words are well-spread.
 Some samples: